The Senator John Heinz History Center traces its roots back to 1879, making it the oldest cultural institution in

 With the opening of the Smithsonian wing in 2004, the History Center became the largest history museum in Pennsylvania.
 The new wing allows better opportunities found in our affiliation with the Smithsonian Institution.
 The additional space added the Western Pennsylvania Sports Museum, the Mueller Education Center, the Special Collections Gallery, and the McGuinn Gallery for traveling exhibitions.

-Since its opening, the Smithsonian wing has been home to various exhibitions, including Pennsylvania’s Civil War, Vatican Splendors, 1968: The Year that Rocked America, and Pittsburgh’s Lost Steamboat: Treasures of the Arabia.
+Since its opening, the Smithsonian wing has been home to various exhibitions, including Pennsylvania’s Civil War, Vatican Splendors, 1968: The Year that Rocked America, Pittsburgh’s Lost Steamboat: Treasures of the Arabia, We Can Do It!
+WWII, Toys of the ’50s, ’60s and ’70s, and #Pixburgh: A Photographic Experience.

 In 2014, the History Center opened the new Museum Conservation Center, located directly behind the museum on Penn Avenue.
 The nine-story building houses the museum’s artifacts under one roof with Smithsonian-quality storage.

 In this KQV Radio History Minute, History Center President and CEO Andy Masich talks about the history of the History Center’s Smallman Street building.